 Robinhood’s website implies that clients will need to take portfolio rebalancing into their own hands.
 This isn’t necessarily a bad thing, as doing so will give you more control over your portfolio.

 Robinhood is the most difficult to get in touch with; their web-based support form can only be accessed after delving into the FAQs.
-This makes it extremely difficult for clients to get quick help.
+This makes it difficult for clients to get quick help.

 Winner: Betterment, with Robinhood a close second.